• ECTS

 Objectives

-"- Mastery of concepts and approaches in paleoecology and bioarchaeology;
+- Mastery of concepts and approaches in paleoecology and bioarcheology;

-- Acquire an interdisciplinary vision in paleoecology and macroecology;
+- Acquire an interdisciplinary perspective in paleoecology and macroecology;

-- Knowledge of the main factors governing the dynamics of vegetation,"
+- Knowledge of the main factors governing vegetation dynamics,

 Read more